August 22, 2016

-Recover Windows-based AWS EC2 Instance in vSphere Environment
+Instantly Recover a Windows-based AWS EC2 Instance in VMware vSphere Environment

 After we have migrated our production workloads to Amazon EC2 and configured offline backups to protect our data, we have started to look into more intricate cases of data recovery from backups.
 Today, I will show you how to instantly recover an EC2 instance from a backup in a VMware vSphere environment.
 Once again, this feature is not available directly in the NAKIVO Backup & Replication interface, but it’s feasible if you dare to try.